RafaelNH/Free-water-elimination-DTI/article.md

 colleagues, all formulas of the original paper were carefully review.

-**The Weighted-Linear Least Square Solution (WLLS).** Two typos were found on the formulas of this algorithm.
+**The Weighted-Linear Least Square Solution (WLLS).** Two typos were found on the formulas of the first proposed algorithm.
 First, the free-water adjusted diffusion-weighted signal formula (original article's Methods subsection ‘FWE-DTI’) should be written as: